Constantiner/resolve-node-configs-hierarchy/README.md

 It may use any relative path as the base path even with extension.

+It contains the following methods:

+### getConfigFiles

+Returns a list of absolute file paths of existing files in the order to apply from first to last (in order of precedence).

 for example if you pass `"configuration/log4js.json"` it will produce the following list for development environment (if all of these files are exist in file system):

 * `<project_path>/configuration/log4js.development.local.json`